 Post by Amy Broadmoore

-Color Dance teaches children that they can mix red and yellow to make orange, but also that by varying the amounts of red and yellow they can make “vermillion” (a shade between red and orange) and “marigold” (a shade between orange and yellow).*
+Color Dance teaches children that they can mix red and yellow to make orange.
+And that by varying the amounts of red and yellow they can make “vermillion” (a shade between red and orange) and “marigold” (a shade between orange and yellow).*

 In Color Dance, Ann Jonas successfully combines two of my daughter’s favorite subjects: dance and art.
 My son has enjoyed discovering that a wide spectrum of colors exists beyond red, orange, yellow, green, blue and purple.

 ▪ Let children mix their own paints.
 Yes, some days my kids spend 80% of their time mixing colors and only 20% of their time painting.
 I consider the time spent mixing paints to be just as valuable as the time spent painting.

 ▪ Only offer children red, yellow, blue, white, and black paints.
 Children can and will learn to mix all of the other colors they want to paint with.